iyyappan16/Azure_HereMap/ARM_Template_Deploy/README.md

   -	Geocoder Autocomplete
   -	Places

-Maps
+**Maps**

-  •	Map Image
+  -	Map Image
-  •	Map Tile
+  -	Map Tile

-Navigation and Routing
+**Navigation and Routing**

-  • Routing - Mode (car, truck, public transit, bicycle) and algorithm (matrix, isoline routing)
+  - Routing - Mode (car, truck, public transit, bicycle) and algorithm (matrix, isoline routing)

-Navigation and Routing
+**Navigation and Routing**

-  •	Considering toll costs along a route
+  -	Considering toll costs along a route
-  •	Working with geofences
+  -	Working with geofences
-  •	Working with custom locations
+  -	Working with custom locations
-  •	Building custom routes
+  -	Building custom routes
-  •	Integrating advanced HERE data sets
+  -	Integrating advanced HERE data sets
-  •	Route matching GPS traces
+  -	Route matching GPS traces
-  •	Calculating an optimal sequence of waypoints
+  -	Calculating an optimal sequence of waypoints

-Navigation and Routing
+**More APIs**

-  • Positioning - Provides positioning estimates based on global Wi-Fi and Cell coverage, which includes the latitude and longitude of the position with accuracy.
+  - Positioning - Provides positioning estimates based on global Wi-Fi and Cell coverage, which includes the latitude and longitude of the position with accuracy.